kscieslinski/CTF/pwn/hackcert/pysand/README.md

 So I started looking at avaible functions in [sys](https://docs.python.org/3/library/sys.html) and [os.path](https://docs.python.org/3/library/os.path.html#module-os.path) and [builtins](https://docs.python.org/3/library/functions.html#built-in-funcs) modules.
 But I couldn't find anything useful which doesn't invoke audit event.

 But then I though of [sys.modules](https://docs.python.org/3/library/sys.html#sys.modules).
-When python3 starts up it already imports more modules then our program.
+When python starts up it in fact imports more modules then our program stated with the `import` statements.
 This is some optimization (I guess, I've never checked) mechanism.
 So lets check which modules have been loaded:

 ```console